sumitsingh306/splunk-gcp-functions/RetryEvent/Installguide.md

 # GCP Cloud Functions – Installation / Setup Guide

 # RetryEvent Function (0.1.5)
+(note that this is only for the PubSub Events, not for GCS or Metrics functions)

 ### **Pre-requisites**
 HEC set-up on a Splunk instance (load balancer needed for a cluster)